 Both the schemes can be opened with a very minimal amount; for PPF, the minimum deposit amount needed is Rs.500 and the maximum is Rs.1,50,000.
 On the other hand, for Sukanya Samriddhi Account, the minimum deposit should be Rs.250 whereas the maximum limit is again Rs.1,50,000.

-Coming to the PPF interest rate for Q3 2021 (October-December), it is provided at 7.1%.
+Coming to the PPF interest rate for the current quarter, it is provided at 7.1%.
 To calculate the interest, the lowest balance between the 5th to the last day of each month is taken into consideration.
 Hence, the investments must be made before the 5th of every month.

 Investments in PPF are eligible for exemption under Section 80(C) of the Income Tax Act,1961.
 Thus, the interest accrued at the time of maturity is exempt from any taxes.
 If the contribution towards PPF is of Rs.1.5 lakh per year (which is also the maximum deposit amount) and you are in the 30% tax category, you will be able to save taxes amounting to Rs.45,000.